rockstor/rockstor-doc/kvm_setup.rst

     :scale: 100%
     :align: center

-Closing the above dialog and retuning to main window of Virtual Machine Manager we can proceed with creating the virtual machine that will use the storage / drives we have now defined.
+Close the above dialog and return to main window of Virtual Machine Manager to creating the virtual machine that will use the storage / drives we have now defined.

 Creating the Virtual Machine
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^